SolbiatiAlessandro/two-sigma-kaggle/kernels/DOCS.md

 ISSUES
 ======

-After writing SUBMISSION LGBM TEMPLATE and run it has some bug but I cant really find what is wrong.
+[SOLVED] After writing SUBMISSION LGBM TEMPLATE and run it has some bug but I cant really find what is wrong.
 I tried to drop additional feature but the model look bugged even without those.
 I need to take this as an opportunity for a detail debug process of the whole model.
+[Solution: target was leaking in training dataset]

+DEV
+===

+- add SHAP for feature importance
+- have a look at hyperopt